-In the final analysis, there two types of people.
-Those who scrub floors with a traditional mop and those who use devices such as Bee mops, spin mops, or Swiffers.
+In the final analysis, there are two types of people: those who scrub floors with a traditional mop and those who use devices such as Bee mops, spin mops, or Swiffers.

 Mop people don’t mess around.
 They are normally responsible for the cleanliness of large areas and require equipment that can perform the job quickly and effectively.
 If they are not sweeping a heavy mop across the floor, they are following behind a self-propelled scrubber.